Cambridge & East Anglia

 Peter Beales & Helmingham Hall

-We depart Norfolk via Peter Beales Roses, the multi-award-winning rose growers and breeders, where we’ll enjoy a short guided tour of their display garden, a good nose around the sales area and morning coffee in their bistro, before continuing our journey south to neighbouring Suffolk.
+We depart Norfolk for Suffolk, stopping at Peter Beales Roses, the multi-award-winning rose growers and breeders, to visit the display garden, browse through the sales area and enjoy morning coffee in their bistro.

-We drive through the Suffolk countryside to the Swan at Lavenham, our hotel for the next three nights, where we plan to be in good time to check in and relax before drinks and dinner at the hotel.
+Mid-afternoon, we’ll take to Suffolk’s lanes to the Swan at Lavenham, our hotel for the next three nights, where we plan to be in good time to check in and relax before drinks and dinner at the hotel.
+Lavenham is widely regarded as one of England’s finest medieval villages and, if we have time, we’ll have a short walk around the town before dinner.

 Lavenham

-Its wealth earned from the success of the wool and cloth trade, it was granted its market charter in 1257 by Henry III.
-Merchants were drawn to the the quality and reputation of Lavenham ‘blew’ broadcloth and, by 1524, Lavenham was the 14th richest town in the country.
+It was granted its market charter in 1257 by Henry III and earned its wealth from the success of the wool and cloth trade.
+Merchants were drawn to the quality and reputation of Lavenham broadcloth and, by 1524, Lavenham was the 14th richest town in the country.

-Newly impoverished, the merchants couldn’t afford to follow new architectural styles and, fortunately for us, their homes remain as they were built – without brick cladding or, worse, without being torn down.
+Newly impoverished, the merchants couldn’t afford to follow the new architectural styles and, fortunately for us, their homes remain as they were built, without brick cladding and without being torn down.

 D6 Monday, 15 June

-We spend today in Cambridge – a city, dare we say, that we prefer to Oxford.
-Sitting astride the River Cam, some 55 miles north of London, Cambridge was an important trading centre during the Roman and Viking ages and, today, it is an important modern and vibrant city at the heart of Silicon Fen, a high-tech hinterland including one of the world’s leading biomedical research clusters.
+We spend the day in Cambridge – a city we rather prefer to Oxford.
+Sitting astride the River Cam, some 55 miles north of London, Cambridge was an important trading centre during the Roman and Viking ages, and today, it is an important modern and vibrant city at the heart of Silicon Fen, a high-tech hinterland and one of the world’s leading biomedical research clusters.

 But it is the University for which Cambridge is most widely known.
-Founded in 1209, the University is one of the world's oldest teaching establishments and is regarded for its academic achievement.
-In fact it is a confederation of Schools, Faculties and Colleges supporting more than 20,000 students and over 12,000 staff.
-Students live, eat and socialise in one of its 31 Colleges, although teaching and research are the responsibility of the Faculties.
+Founded in 1209, the University is one of the world's oldest teaching establishments, highly regarded for its academic achievement.
+It is, like Oxford, a confederation of Schools, Faculties and Colleges supporting over 20,000 students and more than 12,000 staff.

-We will organise a walking tour of the historic centre of Cambridge, including entrance to King’s College Chapel, with the excellent Footprints Tours, the same company we use in Oxford, and there will be plenty of free time to explore before we meet for afternoon tea at Fitzbillies.
+We will start the day with a walking tour of the historic centre of Cambridge, including entrance to King’s College Chapel, with the excellent Footprints Tours, the same company we use in Oxford, and end the day with a brief visit to the University Botanic Garden.

 D7 Tuesday, 16 June

-Before we go anywhere, we’ll spend a couple of hours exploring Lavenham, visiting its medieval Guildhall and Parish Church, and seeking out one or two of its finer houses.
+Before we go anywhere, we’ll start the day with a short guided walk of Lavenham, visiting its medieval Guildhall and Parish Church, and seeking out one or two of its finer houses.

 We’ll then set off for Beth Chatto’s Gardens for lunch and the early afternoon.
 Famously, when Beth wanted to create a garden on the family fruit farm, her husband suggested she try some waste ground, known not to be fertile enough for fruit trees!
 But, over time, Beth created the internationally renowned gardens we see today.
 Necessarily perhaps, Beth was an early champion of finding the right plant for the right place and her Gravel Garden, which was once the original car park – and has never been watered – is a clear demonstration of her thinking and skill.
 It is a wonderful, skilful garden, full of simple, but ever so clever planting.

-We’ll end the day in and around Dedham Vale, visiting Flatford Mill, of John Constable fame, and The Place for Plants, Rupert and Sara Eley’s charming garden and plant centre.
-A keen gardener since childhood, Rupert is the fourth generation of his family to garden at East Bergholt Place, his great-grandfather having started to lay out the gardens at the turn of the last century.
-They also have lovely homemade cakes!
+We’ll end the day with tea and a piece of cake at The Place for Plants, Rupert and Sara Eley’s charming garden and plant centre.
+A keen gardener since childhood, Rupert is the fourth generation of his family to garden at East Bergholt Place, his great-grandfather having laid out the gardens at the turn of the last century.

-We will return to Lavenham for drinks and dinner at The Swan.
+We will return to Lavenham and our hotel for drinks and our end-of-tour dinner.

 D8 Wednesday, 17 June

-The Sheraton Heathrow Hotel, where the tour ends, is about ninety minutes away and we plan to be there in good time for evening flights home.
+The Sheraton Heathrow Hotel, where the tour ends, is about ninety minutes away, and we plan to be there at about 3 pm, in good time for evening flights home.
 If you are staying in the UK and don't need, or wish, to return to London or Heathrow, then please let us know your onward travel plans, so that we may assist you in getting to your next destination.

 Tour area map